GLOWLADY/polymvthic-resources/README.md

 Most resource lists are one-dimensional: privacy tools for paranoid nerds, or business books for MBA types, or dev tools for coders. **This isn't that.**

-We believe in **polymathic thinking**—the ability to draw insights from wildly different domains and synthesize them into something new.
+We believe that the future will belong to those non-obvious thinkers who use their wide-ranging powers of interdisciplinary exploration to see connections between multiple, seemingly unrelated domains.

 Our stack reflects real-world workflows across:

 - **Privacy & Security** (OpSec, encryption, anonymity)
 - **Business & Strategy** (entrepreneurship, marketing, persuasion)